eponsonby/Odin_Project_Notes/DOM_Manipulation.md

 div.innerHTML = '<span>Hello World!</span>';
 // renders the HTML inside div
 ```
-- textContent is preferable for adding text; innerHTMl should be used sparingly
+- textContent is preferable for adding text; innerHTML should be used sparingly

 ## What is the difference between a "nodelist" and an "array of nodes"?
 - A "nodelist" looks like an array, but it is missing several methods that come with an array